 WHEN?
 Construction could begin in 2014 for start of service in 2016.

-HOW MUCH? $90M-$130M, depending on the alternative selected.
-More than $100M in funding for the project has already been identified from planned sources such as the FTA’s Small Starts program ($75M) and the Prop K local sales tax measure for transportation ($20M), and additional millions from Caltrans roadway maintenance funds and a developer contribution from the California Pacific Medical Center redevelopment project.
+HOW MUCH?
+The LPA will cost approximately $126 million.
+More than $100M in funding for the project has already been identified from planned sources such as the FTA’s Small Starts program ($75M), the Prop K local sales tax measure for transportation ($20M), and additional millions from Caltrans roadway maintenance funds and a developer contribution from the California Pacific Medical Center redevelopment project.
 The project anticipates a full funding plan in the near future.

 HIGHEST FEDERAL RATING.
 While undergoing planning and design, the project received the FTA’s highest rating for cost-effectiveness several years in a row (one of only two projects in the nations to receive this designation!), an indication of its high benefit-to-cost ratio.

 The Van Ness Avenue BRT is proposed on Van Ness Avenue (and one block of South Van Ness Avenue), and extends approximately 2 miles from Mission Street to Lombard Street.
-Under each build alternative, two mixed-flow traffic lanes (one southbound and one northbound) would be converted into two dedicated transit lanes.
+With implementation of the BRT, two mixed-flow traffic lanes (one southbound and one northbound) would be converted into two dedicated transit lanes.
 The Locally Preferred Alternative for Van Ness BRT, Center-Lane BRT with Right Side Boarding/Single Median and Limited Left Turns, represents a hybrid design that borrows from the most compelling features of the two center running alternatives analyzed in the Draft EIS/EIR.
 Key features include:

 BRT stations are shown as red dots.
-Routes 47 and 49 would continue north and south of the project study area.
+Muni bus routes 47 and 49 would continue north and south of the project study area.

-Although the public comment period is closed, we encourage members of the public to contact us about the project via email or letter, addressed to Van Ness BRT EIS/EIR, Attn: Michael Schwartz, San Francisco County Transportation Authority, 1455 Market St., 22nd Floor, San Francisco, CA 94103.
+We encourage members of the public to contact us about the project via email or letter, addressed to Van Ness BRT EIS/EIR, Attn: Michael Schwartz, Senior Transportation Planner, San Francisco County Transportation Authority, 1455 Market St., 22nd Floor, San Francisco, CA 94103.